-Ongoing Phase 3 Custirsen Trials:
+Phase 3 Custirsen Trials:

-Trial Cancer Indication Treatment Combination(1) Status Synergy custirsen for prostate cancer Metastatic castrate resistant prostate cancer-survival endpoint Docetaxel with and without custirsen (1,022 patients); first-line chemotherapy Pre-specified number of death events required for final analysis has been reached and study data are being reviewed and prepared for final analysis; final survival results are expected to be announced by mid-2014 SPA approved by the FDA and EMA in agreement with development plan Phase 3 initiated in the third quarter of 2010 AFFINITY PARTIES CANCEL CANCEL Metastatic castrate resistant prostate cancer-survival endpoint Cabazitaxel with and without custirsen (~630 patients); second-line chemotherapy Patient enrollment ongoing and expected to be completed by the end of 2014 Phase 3 initiated in the third quarter of 2012 ENSPIRIT Advanced non-small cell lung cancer-survival endpoint Docetaxel with and without custirsen (~1,100 patients); second-line chemotherapy Patient enrollment ongoing Phase 3 initiated by Teva in the third quarter of 2012 evaluating custirsen in lung cancer
+Trial Cancer Indication Treatment Combination(1) Status Synergy evaluating custifsen in prostate cancer Metastatic castrate resistant prostate cancer - survival endpoint Docetaxel with and without custirsen (1,022 patients); first-line chemotherapy · Completed; top-line data reported in April 2014; additional analyses to be reported AFFINITY evaluating qualifiers in produte cancer Metastatic castrate resistant prostate cancer - survival endpoint Cabazitaxel with and without custirsen (~630 patients); second-line chemotherapy Passed interim futility analysis in January 2015 Patient enrollment completed in September 2014 ENSPIRIT evaluating custirsen in lung cancer Advanced non-small cell lung cancer - survival endpoint Docetaxel with and without custirsen (~1,100 patients); second-line chemotherapy Passed first interim futility analysis in August 2014 Plan to modify study design and include a more rigorous second interim futility analysis (2) Patient enrollment ongoing Phase 3 initiated in the third quarter of 2012

-1) In all of our prostate cancer clinical trials and in clinical practice for prostate cancer, docetaxel is administered in combination with prednisone.
+- (1) In all of our prostate cancer clinical trials and in clinical practice for prostate cancer, docetaxel is administered in combination with prednisone. - (2) Subject to completion of the termination agreement with Teva.

 Apatorsen is our product candidate designed to inhibit production of heat shock protein 27, or Hsp27, a cell-survival protein expressed in many types of cancers including bladder, non-small cell lung, pancreatic, prostate and breast cancers.
-Hsp27 expression is stress-induced, including by many anti-cancer therapies.
-Overexpression of Hsp27 is thought to be an important factor leading to the development of treatment resistance and is associated with metastasis and negative clinical outcomes in patients with various tumor types.
+Hsp27 expression is stress-induced by many anti-cancer therapies.
+Overexpression of Hsp27 is thought to be an important factor leading to the development of treatment resistance and tumor immune escape mechanisms, both of which are associated with metastasis and negative clinical outcomes in patients with various tumor types.
 We and collaborating investigators have conducted, or are in the process of conducting, two phase 1 and seven randomized phase 2 clinical trials that have been designed to evaluate the ability of apatorsen to enhance various treatments in patients with bladder, lung, pancreatic and prostate cancers.
 Final results have been presented for the first completed phase 1 trial evaluating various cancers.
-Preliminary results have been presented for both the ongoing phase 1 trial in bladder cancer and one of the phase 2 trials in prostate cancer.
+Preliminary results have been presented for two trials (phase 1 and phase 2) in bladder cancer, and one of the phase 2 trials in prostate cancer.
 Refer to the discussion below under the headings "Our Product Candidates-Apatorsen-Current Apatorsen Development Activities" and "Our Product Candidates-Apatorsen-Summary of Results of Apatorsen Clinical Trials" for further details.